Th3taa/Co-ordiNet/README.md

 4. Use the search function to add students to events
 5. Remove students from events as needed

+### For Admins (admin.py)
+1. Login with your admin account
+2. Manage Students by Updating Details or Deleting them
+3. Add Students with complete Details
+4. Update Data at the end of the Academic Year (Grade+1 for all below 12)
+5. Update Data using an Excel Spreadsheet

 ## Security Features
 - Password hashing using Argon2
 - Session-based authentication